 The labels we find on food tell us about the conditions and processes under which the food and/or its ingredients were produced.
 While this hypothetical FTI label would not in itself reveal much about the brand's production process or how sustainable its products are, it will let consumers know that the brand goes the extra mile to be accountable and open about their business.
 Tesco's failed attempt at labeling all of its products with their respective carbon footprints proves that such an endeavor is actually extremely difficult.

-To accompany the launch of the new label and get people to look for it when shopping, I designed and mocked up posters for an ad campaign that would announce its appearance.
+To accompany the launch of the new label and get people to look for it when shopping, I designed and mocked up posters for an ad campaign that would announce its appearance while adhering to Fashion Revolution's brand guidelines.
 The campaign would also serve to bring attention to the larger issue at hand — the consequences of the fashion industry on both the environment and the countless workers that aren't being paid living wages for their hours of work in often unsafe conditions.

 The assignment required me to familiarize myself with the issue, which is largely caused by the emergence of the "fast-fashion" business model.
 To help inform my project I conducted some ethnographic research which involved following, observing, and interviewing individuals, sometimes while they were shopping.
 From this I created surveys that helped me get a better sense of how people make decisions when they shop for clothing.